Pravash-444/Retail-Enterprise-Analytics/docs/DataQuality.md

 # 3. Promotion Date Validation

 Promotion start and end dates are checked to ensure that promotion date relationships satisfy the expected business conditions.

+The validation is associated with the promotion data represented by `DimPromotion`.

 ## Validation Result